Lyn-L/hliu/index.md

 <img class="profile-picture" src="GmGS670aQAAYiCJ_副本.png">

 I am currently an Associate Professor at Xiamen University.
-I am also a Guest Assistant Professor at Osaka University.
+I am also a Guest Assistant Professor at The University of Osaka.
 I received my doctoral degree from Xiamen University.
 My research interests are Trustworthy AI, AI ethics, and large-scale machine learning.